On a generalised form of subjective probability: Strength of a distribution function

-Since both $F_X(x)$ and $G_Y(y)$ effectively define a Bernoulli distribution function, the sets of events $\mathcal{F}[\lambda]$ and $\mathcal{G}[\lambda]$ will only contain two events.
-For example, the sets $\mathcal{F}[0.5]$ and $\mathcal{G}[0.5]$ simply contain the events of drawing out a red ball and drawing out a black ball from the first and second urns respectively.
-In applying Definition~6 of external strength to this particular case, i.e.\ the case where $\lambda=0.5$, it should be fairly clear why the individual is likely to decide that the similarities between the spin-of-a-wheel event $R(0.5)$ and the events in $\mathcal{G}[0.5]$ are higher than the similarities between $R(0.5)$ and the events in $\mathcal{F}[0.5]$.
-By doing this, he would be of course deciding that the distribution function $G_Y(y)$ is externally stronger than the distribution function $F_X(x)$.
-A similar line of reasoning can be used to justify the same decision for other values of $\lambda$.
-If the individual prefers monetary rewards that are associated with the outcomes from the urn in Ellsberg's two urn example that is associated with the distribution function that is externally stronger than the distribution function associated with the other urn, then the `paradoxical' behaviour identified by Ellsberg in this example can be accounted for by the definition of probability outlined in the present work.
+Since both $F_X(x)$ and $G_Y(y)$ effectively define a Bernoulli distribution function, the sets of events $\mathcal{F}[\lambda]$ and $\mathcal{G}[\lambda]$ will each only contain two events.
+For example, the set $\mathcal{F}[0.5]$ simply contains the events of drawing out a red ball and drawing out a black ball from the first urn, while the set $\mathcal{G}[0.5]$ contains the same two events but with respect to the second urn.
+Now, given the ambiguity surrounding the uncertainty about whether or not any given one of the two events in $\mathcal{F}[0.5]$ will occur, it should be fairly clear why the individual is likely to decide that the similarities between the spin-of-a-wheel event $R(0.5)$ and the events in $\mathcal{G}[0.5]$ are higher than the similarities between $R(0.5)$ and the events in $\mathcal{F}[0.5]$.
+According to Definition~6, by doing this, he would be of course deciding that the distribution function $G_Y(y)$ is externally stronger than the distribution function $F_X(x)$ at a resolution level of 0.5.
+A similar line of reasoning can be used to justify the individual drawing the same conclusion with respect to other values for the resolution $\lambda$.
+Therefore if, all other things equal, the individual would prefer being in the scenario in Ellsberg's two urn example where the outcomes of winning \$100 and of winning nothing are outcomes over which he has elicited a distribution function that is externally stronger than the distribution function that he has elicited over the same outcomes in the alternative scenario, then the `paradoxical' behaviour identified by Ellsberg in this example can be accounted for by the definition of probability outlined in the present work.